kevinakasam/FrankEnstein-Duct/Frank2.0_Beta/Readme.md

 #### Updates

+05.07.2023: BL-Touch, stock MK8 hotend, LGX Lite and ADXL
+- Added a mount to use a BL Touch (the holes on the plate can also be use used to use a permamntly mounted hidden ADXL)
+- Added a mount for the stock MK8 hotend
+- Added a mount for the LGX Lite
+- Added a mount for an ADXL sensor - these mount to the front part of the Hotend mount, so you will have to reprint that part to use it

 02.07.2023: Overlap fix + Dragon
 - Fixed the little overlap between the extruder mounts and the hotendmounts on the rear screw point
 - Added a mount for the Phaetus Dragon